suchanek/proteusPy/documents/proteusPyJOSS.md

 ### [turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html)

-*Developer's Notes:*
-The .pkl files needed to instantiate this class and save it into its final .pkl file are defined in the [proteusPy.data]("https://suchanek.github.io/proteusPy/proteusPy/data.html") class and should not be changed.
-Upon initialization the class will load them and initialize itself.
+The ``turtle3D`` is an object that maintains a *local coordinate system* in three dimensional space.
+This coordinate system consists of:
+* a Position vector
+* a Heading vector
+* a Left vector
+* an Up vector

+These vectors fully define the object's position and orientation in a *local* coordinate frame.
+The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two.
+These methods make it possible to readily compare different disulfides by:
+1. Orienting the turtle at the disulfide's proximal residue in a standard orientation.
+2. Converting the global coordinates of the disulfide as read from the RCSB into local coordinates.
+3. Saving all of the local coordinates with the raw coordinates
+4. Performing RMS distance and angle calculations

+The turtle has several molecule-specific functions including [orient_at_residue]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_at_residue") and [orient_from_backbone]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_from_backbone").

+By implementing the functions ``Move``, ``Roll``, ``Yaw``, ``Pitch`` and ``Turn`` the turtle is capable of movement in a three-dimensional space.
+See [Pabo_1986] for more details.

-# Workflow
+# Database Creation
-This resulted in the following overall workflow:
+The following steps were performed to create the RCSB database:
-* Identify disulfide containing proteins in the [RCSB](https://www.rcsb.org).
-I generated a query using their web-based query tool.
-The resulting file consisted of 35819 proteins containing over 200,000 disulfide bonds.
+1. Identify disulfide containing proteins in the [RCSB](https://www.rcsb.org).
+I generated a query using the web-based query tool for all proteins containing one or more disulfide bond.
+The resulting file consisted of 35819 IDs.
-* Download the structure files to disk.
+2. Download the structure files to disk.
 This resulted in the program ``DisulfideDownloader.py``.
+The download took approximately twelve hours.
-* Extract the disulfides from the downloaded structures:
+3. Extract the disulfides from the downloaded structures.
+The program ``DisulfideExtractor.py`` was used to extract disulfides from the individual structure files.
+This seemingly simple task was complicated by a few factors including:
-  * Check for structural feasibility
-  *
+   1. Duplicate disulfides contained within a multi-chain protein file
+   2. Physically impossible disulfides, where the C$_\alpha$-C$_\alpha$ distance is > 8$\AA$.
+   3. Structures with disordered atoms.

+In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a C$_\alpha$-C$_\alpha$ distance is > 8$\AA$.
+This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
+To my knowledge this is the only database of disulfide bonds in existence.

 # The Future
 I am continuing to explore the disulfide structural classes gleaned from Hogg *et al.* further using the sextant class approach.
 This offers much higher class resolution and reveals subgroups within the broad class.
 I'd also like to explore the catalytic and allosteric classes in more detail to look for common structural elements.